I can be a difficult person. For some people. Some of the time. Probably, you can be too.

 - Just like me, this person is seeking to fulfil his/her needs.

-In some situations it takes a while to get to this place and to really mean it.
+Of course, depending on the situation, it can take a while to get to this place and to really mean it.

 I invite you to play with it.

 I gave this exercise recently in a two-day training I was giving for a client.
-Much to my surprise at the end of the training they asked to do this exercise again because they felt it would be a great way to go out in to the world.
+Much to my surprise at the end of the training they asked to do this exercise again because they felt it would be a great way for them to go back out in to the everyday world.